-A world with time travel and talking animals seems more realistic at this point!
-Everything I’ve ever read, ever heard, ever watched, ever lived, ever KNOWN tells me the exactly what to expect if I even hint at feeling old on a date.
-Even ever so vaguely, even as the most blatant, hilarious, I’m-clearly-kidding joke.
+A world with time travel and talking animals seems more realistic!
+Everything I’ve ever read, heard, watched, lived, KNOWN tells me exactly what to expect if I even hint at feeling old on a date.
+Ever so vaguely hint!
+Or joke about feeling old.
+The most blatant, hilarious, I’m-clearly-kidding joke!

 A woman expresses, “I feel old” and her date’s genitalia recoils, shrivels up just like Jack’s did when he hit the water in Titanic.
 The pee-pee hole becomes a mouth, emitting a terrified scream, like the terrible sound a rabbit makes only when death is imminent.

 Mention you feel old as a woman and the heavens part.
 Your fairy godmother descends to earth, amid a shower of anti-aging cream.
-Does she make you a dress and take you to a ball to meet a prince, like in Cinderella?
+Does she make you a dress and take you to a ball to meet a prince?
 NO, BITCH!
-Your fairy godmother descends to earth to SLAP you HARD in the face, with whatever the current bestseller version of “The Rules” .
+Your fairy godmother flies to earth to SLAP you HARD in the face with whatever single gal self-help book is currently on the best-seller list.
 No Bippity Boppity Boo for you, just a simple, harsh, “ARE YOU TRYING TO DIE ALONE!?”

 You asked why I marched?
 This.
 This is why.

 I’m sure some would say to take my date’s conversation as a complement.
 Like how if someone complains about feeling fat to you, they must not think you’re fat!
 He complained about pushing 30 so he must not think I’m 30!
 How nice!

 He saw my online dating profile where a big 3-0 boldly is typed next to my face.
 He knows I’m 30!
 Dude’s just a dummy.